Hampden Bridge Bundle Project

 These bridges are approximately 60 years old and are approaching the end of their useful lives.
 The new structures will include non-corrosive materials to reduce future maintenance needs.
 The bridges over the Souadabscook Stream will be single-span structures to eliminate the need for piers in the water.

 The project includes the removal of all eight existing bridges and the design and construction of eight full replacement bridges using the design-build method.
 The Cold Brook Road Exit 180 off-ramp will consist of pier substructure rehabilitation.

-Temporary diversion roadways/bridges will be constructed in the median of I-95 to maintain two travel lanes in each direction during daylight hours throughout the length of this project.
-Work will begin on the northbound side.
-Northbound traffic will be diverted to the temporary bridge along the stretch of I-95 while the northbound bridges are under construction.
-After the new northbound bridges are complete, northbound traffic will move to the new bridges.
-Then, southbound traffic will transfer to the temporary bridge while construction begins to replace the existing southbound bridges.
-Median work begins in February 2020 and will continue through April 2020 with the remainder of the construction sequence to follow.
-We expect traffic impacts will be minimal throughout 2020.
-The new bridges will be open in stages with construction complete by November 2022.
+Temporary diversion roadways and bridges will be constructed in the median of I-95 to maintain two travel lanes in each direction throughout the majority of this project.
+After the diversions have been constructed, the northbound traffic will be moved to the median roadway while the northbound bridges are under construction.
+Once the new northbound bridges are complete, northbound traffic will move onto the new bridges, and southbound traffic will move to the median roadway while construction occurs on the southbound bridges.
+Once the southbound bridges are complete, southbound traffic will move onto the new bridges, and removal of the median roadways and bridges will begin.
+Median work started in February 2020 and will continue through the rest of the year.
+Most of the northbound bridge work will be completed in 2021, and southbound bridge work will be completed in 2022.
+We expect traffic impacts will be minimal throughout the duration of the project by keeping two lanes moving at all possible times.
+Construction will be complete by November 2022.

 Cianbro Corporation of Pittsfield is the contractor on this project.